 What provides us with optimism is the vast headroom in our business: our grain-based ENA accounts majorlyprocured by our single largest customer, indicating a vast wallet share potential.
-Besides, the Indian market for ENA is expanding gradually, thus empowering the company to carve away of scale and unbeatable locational advantage.
+Besides, the Indian market for ENA is expanding gradually, thus empowering the company to carve away a disproportionate share on account of its grain-based positioning, economies of scale and unbeatable locational advantage.